Outstanding Mentor Award

-Eastern Kentucky University and the College of Justice and Safety prides itself as a supportive campus where students are mentored by faculty.
+Eastern Kentucky University prides itself as a supportive campus where students are mentored by faculty.
 EKU values faculty-student engagement, and we want to be able to support faculty-student research and award faculty who excel at mentoring students.

 The Outstanding Mentor Award (OMA) increases the scholarship productivity of both students and faculty by providing professional development funds for faculty members who have demonstrated consistent and significant mentorship opportunities with students over the past three years.
 Those funds must be used to further mentorship with students.